en4orcer/en4orcer/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I’m currently working on a decentralized CryptoCurrency based on the CryptoNote Protocol.;
+- 👨🏽‍💻 I’m currently working on a decentralized CryptoCurrency based on the CryptoNote Protocol.
-- 👯 I’m looking to collaborate on the CryptoCurrency project once in motion 🤝;
+- 👯 🤝 I’m looking to collaborate on the CryptoCurrency project once in motion
-- 🌱 I’m currently learning JS, Data Structures and Algorithms;
+- 🌱 I’m currently learning JS, Data Structures and Algorithms.
-- 💬 Ask me about anything, I am happy to help;
+- 💬 Ask me about anything, I am happy to help.

 <br />
 <br />